ShaistaSultana1011/SQL-project/README.md

 🧠 Key Insights

-✅ The City Naypyitaw recorded the highest total revenue, followed by Yangon and then Mandalay ,indicating stronger market performance in that region.
+1. The City Naypyitaw recorded the highest total revenue, followed by Yangon and then Mandalay ,indicating stronger market performance in that region.

-✅ Food and Beverages is the top-performing product line and least performing is Health and Beauty.
+2. Food and Beverages is the top-performing product line and least performing is Health and Beauty.

-✅Member Customers Contribute the higher revenue and Tax
+3.Member Customers Contribute the higher revenue and Tax

-✅ Ewallet is the most used payment methods
+4. Ewallet is the most used payment methods

-✅ January is the highest revenye generated month as compared to other months.
+ 5.January is the highest revenye generated month as compared to other months.

- Recommendations
+ ✅Recommendations

 1.Leverage Naypyitaw’s Strong Market Performance